What is precious, is never to forget

 Breaking through rocks in worlds before our earth.

-God scratched at the earth she created with a cosmic fingernail and gave us the Grand Canyon.
+God scratched at the earth and with a cosmic fingernail and gave us the Grand Canyon.
 Blinking in near disbelief at the sight of it, I have the same reaction as millions before me who scanned it from the precipice: a moment of stupefication and silence.

 How did I get to be 64 years old and not have seen the Grand Canyon, I asked myself.
 Well here I am–we are.
 And in two days Robin and I would be joining the one percent of annual visitors who venture all the way to the bottom, where the Colorado River continually gouges the canyon deeper.

 We were part of a group of 16 people assembled by my neighbor Mitchell.
 Some of us, including Mitchell and his wife Rhonda, form a dinner group that’s been getting together for nearly 25 years.
 Others were what we jokingly call Mitchell’s hiking wives — four women he’d met and befriended on his nine earlier Grand Canyon hikes.
 Still others were simply long-time, out-of-town friends of Mitchell and Rhonda.
 For Mitchell the trip was partly reunion with the “wives” and partly a way to engage friends in an endeavor about which he is both passionate and expert.
 Plus, the trip roughly coincided with his 60th birthday.